Ofra: Economy

-Ofra's climate is suitable for growing cherries, nectarines, kiwifruit, grapes and olives.
+Ofra's climate is suitable for growing cherries, nectarines, kiwifruit, grapes, and olives.
 Other branches of agriculture include honey and poultry farming.
 In the nearby industrial area there are some small light-manufacturing workshops of carpentry and welding.

 In the verdict of the Supreme Court of Israel, the Ofra waste disposal plant, built with state funds, lies on Palestinian land.
 Prior to its construction, Ofra's sewage flowed into local rivers for three decades, polluting the Mountain Aquifer.
 The Palestinian landowners, through Yesh Din, have sought redress in Israel's Supreme Court.
 To legalize the plant, Israel would have to expropriate the Palestinians' property on which the treatment plant is built.
 But this measure would require that it service the waste disposal needs of the Palestinian villages nearby, which would exceed its capacity.
 Various proposals have been raised to resolve the problem.
 The State is considering linking the villagers of Ein Yabrud to the plant, since they lack adequate waste treatment, but they decline the idea.
-Michael Sfard, a lawyer acting on their behalf, the state would have to reach an agreement to lease the land from the Palestinian villagers, negotiate a deal with the Palestinian-Israeli Joint Water Committee, and secure the requisite planning permits to legalise the situation.
+According to Michael Sfard, a lawyer acting on their behalf, the state would have to reach an agreement to lease the land from the Palestinian villagers, negotiate a deal with the Israeli–Palestinian Joint Water Committee, and secure the requisite planning permits to legalise the situation.
 He regards such an outcome as improbable.